 The ACTIVE HANDLING message will come on when the system is operating.
-See DIC Warnings and Messages on page 3-56 for more information.
+See DIC Warnings and Messages on page 4-51 for more information.
 The system may be heard or felt while it is working.
 This is normal.

-The SERVICE ACTIVE HANDLING SYSTEM message will be displayed, the instrument cluster light will come on, and a sound will be heard if there is a problem with the system.
+The SERVICE ACTIVE HANDLING SYSTEM message is displayed, the instrument cluster light comes on, and a sound is heard if there is a problem with the system.

-See DIC Warnings and Messages on page 3-56 for more information.
+See DIC Warnings and Messages on page 4-51 for more information.